 Idea 12: Have Fun With Bedding

-Your son may want to keep things simple when it comes to experimenting with color, texture, and pattern at first.
+Your teen boy may want to keep things simple when it comes to experimenting with color, texture, and pattern at first.
 If that’s the case, take inspiration from the above pic.
 It’s a straightforward style of bedding.
 The duvet is a lovely shade of blue that goes well with the simplicity of the room.

 He can have a lot of fun experimenting with different colors, textures, and patterns to express himself.